bentoml/BentoML/docs/source/concepts.rst

     # Run a container with the docker image built and expose port 5000
     docker run -p 5000:5000 {username}/iris_classifier_bento_service

-    # Push the docker image to dockerhub for deployment
+    # Push the docker image to docker hub for deployment
     docker push {username}/iris_classifier_bento_service